bytebase/bytebase.com-old/content/docs/en/sql-review/review-rules/supported-rules.md

 <h3 id="statement.insert.row-limit">Limit the inserted rows</h3>

-Alert users if the inserted rows exceeds the limit.
+Alert users if the inserted rows exceed the limit.

 #### How the rule works